 One possible explanation for your always being sick is that your body isn't getting enough calories to be able to fight off infection.
 It's very difficult to get all of the nutrients you need from only 900 calories a day especially with your exercise schedule.

-With a vegetarian eating plan, you need to be conscious about eating proteins that have all the amino acids your body needs to build and repair muscles and organs.
+With a vegetarian eating plan, you need to be conscious about eating proteins that have all the anemia your body needs to build and repair muscles and organs.
 Have you thought about eating soybeans or tofu in addition to rice and vegetables?
 It's best to follow the My Plate when planning your meals.
 Be sure to eat a variety of foods to make sure you get all the vitamins and minerals your body needs.
 You are missing fruits, whole grains and healthy oils.

 About the supplements you take, because you are eating less than 1200 calories a day, you are probably not meeting your RDA (Recommended Dietary Allowance) of vitamins and minerals.
 So I would recommend you take a multivitamin with 100% of the RDA for vitamins and minerals.
 I would recommend you ask your doctor to review the herbal supplements you are taking so that you aren't wasting your money given your current unemployment.

-It sounds like you are drinking a bit too much fluid from water and green tea.
+It sounds like you are drinking a bit too much fluids from water and green tea.
 Pay attention to the color of your urine which should be colorless during your waking hours other than your first urine after waking up.
 That will give you the best indication of how much fluid your body needs.